Need Help or Found an Issue?

 Humidity: Relative humidity percentage.
 Minimal effect on ballistics.
 Typical: 20-80%.

 Altitude: Height above sea level in feet.
 Higher altitude = less air resistance.
-Sea level: 0 ft, high altitude: 5000+ ft.
+Sea level: 0 ft.

 Wind Conditions